AAkindimeji/alx_html_css/README.md

 Feel free to contribute by adding more examples or improving existing ones.
 Happy coding!

-Hope we have a great ride on this!
+Hope we have a great ride on these!